Virtual reality (VR) has become an undeniable powerhouse within the healthcare industry.

 Surgical Theater Precision Virtual Reality is the technology used to create these representations; it is the same technology used in F-16 aircraft simulations.
 This VR tool is being applied in the hospital’s surgery programs, including neurology and cardiac.

-Take a look at how far VR has come in our last .
+Take a look at how far VR has come in our last blog .